zacanger/canary.sh/README.md

   HEALTHCHECK: command or path to scrip to run instead of
     Kubernetes health check.
 The command or script should return 0 if healthy and anything else otherwise.
+  HPA: name of Horizontal Pod Autoscaler if there's one targeting
+    this deployment.

 See https://github.com/jane/canary.sh for details.
 ```